-Judging by its ingredients alone, Freshpet Select Slice and Serve looks like an above-average wet dog food.
+Based on its ingredients alone, Freshpet Select Rolled Dog Food looks like an above-average refrigerated product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical rolled dog food.

-Freshpet Select Slice and Serve Dog Food is a meat-based rolled product using a significant amount of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Freshpet Select refrigerated rolls includes both grain-inclusive and grain-free dog foods using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.